restfulapi/restful-api/README.md

 ###Configuration merging
 The order in which configurations are merged is significant.
 When two configurations, first and second are merged, boolean values, or single valued options that are set in the second config override the first.
 Collection or map values are combined.

-##Declarative Marshalling of Groovy Beans to JSON
+##Declarative Marshalling of Beans to JSON
-The plugin contains a GroovyBeanMarshaller and a DeclarativeGroovyBeanMarshaller, designed to simplify marshalling of groovy beans to a json representation.
-The functioning of the marshallers is similar to the domain class marshallers, but operate against groovy bean instances, intead of domain objects.
-(Of course, where a domain object can be treated as a groovy bean, the bean marshallers can also be used.)
-The options these marshallers support are very similar to those of the domain marshallers, except that the bean marshallers do not have support for recognizes object associations.
+The plugin contains a BeanMarshaller and a DeclarativeBeanMarshaller, designed to simplify marshalling of beans to a json representation.
+The functioning of the marshallers is similar to the domain class marshallers, but operate against bean instances, intead of domain objects.
+(Of course, where a domain object can be treated as a bean, the bean marshallers can also be used.)
+The options these marshallers support are very similar to those of the domain marshallers, except that the bean marshallers do not have support for recognizing object associations.

-The GroovyBeanMarshaller will marshall properties, and public non-static/non-transient fields of a groovy bean.
+The BeanMarshaller will marshall properties, and public non-static/non-transient fields of a bean.
 The properties 'class', 'metaClass', and 'pasword' are automatically excluded from being marshalled.

-Use of the GroovyBeanMarshaller requires new subclasses to be created to customize marshalling behavior.
-Marshalling of groovy beans can be customized without resorting to writing custom marshallers with the DeclarativeGroovyBeanMarshaller.
+Use of the BeanMarshaller requires new subclasses to be created to customize marshalling behavior.
+Marshalling of beans can be customized without resorting to writing custom marshallers with the DeclarativeBeanMarshaller.

-The DeclarativeGroovyBeanMarshaller is a marshaller that can be used to customize json representations without code.
+The DeclarativeBeanMarshaller is a marshaller that can be used to customize json representations without code.

-By default, the DeclarativeGroovyBeanMarshaller behaves the same as the GroovyBeanMarshaller; however, it can be configured to include or exclude fields, add custom affordances or other fields, and rename fields.
+By default, the DeclarativeBeanMarshaller behaves the same as the BeanMarshaller; however, it can be configured to include or exclude fields, add custom affordances or other fields, and rename fields.

 To use the marshaller directly, see the javadocs for the class.

 The preferred way to utilize the class is to use the built-in support for the class in the configuration DSL.

-Anywhere you can add a marshaller (in a marshaller group or a representation), you can configure and add a json declarative groovy bean marshaller with
+Anywhere you can add a marshaller (in a marshaller group or a representation), you can configure and add a json declarative bean marshaller with

-    jsonGroovyBeanMarshaller {}
+    jsonBeanMarshaller {}

 The closure specifies how to configure the marshaller.
-Specifying no information will register a marshaller that behaves identically to GroovyBeanMarshaller; that is, it will marshall all but the default excluded fields.
+Specifying no information will register a marshaller that behaves identically to BeanMarshaller; that is, it will marshall all but the default excluded fields.

 The best way to describe the use of the marshaller is by examples.

 ###Limiting the marshaller to a class (and it's subclasses)
-By default, a declarative groovy bean marshaller will support any object that is an instance of GroovyObject.
+By default, a declarative bean marshaller will support any object that is an instance of GroovyObject.
 If you are including or excluding fields however, it is likely that you want an instance of the marshaller for a particular class (or subclasses).
 You can control this with the supports option:

     resource 'things' config {
         representation {
             mediaTypes = ["application/json"]
             marshallers {
-                jsonGroovyBeanMarshaller {
+                jsonBeanMarshaller {
                     supports net.hedtech.restfulapi.Thing
                 }
             }